berkkirtay/basicblockchain/README.md

 # Basic Blockchain Implementation

 A functional blockchain implementation in python.
-Currently I am trying to implement a proper p2p network to transfer blockchain data between peers.
+I will keep improving this library as I learn more about blockchain technology.
-In the time being, this implementation works locally (by saving and loading database files in the local folder)
+In the time being, this implementation works locally (by saving and loading database files in the local folder).

 ### Current components:
-- A test script
+- Blockchain library
 - Test GUI
 - Basic database for blockchain and wallets
 - Basic chat program based on blockchain
 - P2p network for database transfer (haven't been tested yet)
-- Basic web-api for wallet interface and transactions.
+- Basic web-api for wallet interface with transactions and chat.

 ## GUI Screenshots